 Are you trying to make a better cup of coffee?
-Great coffee requires using exact ratios for ingredients, so products like specialized scales can give you more precision while you measure things.
-Here’s what we think about Bonavita scales.
+Well, great coffee requires using exact ratios for ingredients, and that’s where a coffee scale comes in.

 There are plenty of coffee scales on the market.
-Find more about them in our in-depth guide.
-With that said, there are a few things to consider before you start buying scales.
+To choose the right one, there are a few things you need to consider.

 Coffee scales work best when you’re making single cups or small pots of coffee.
-They’re not practical for some larger coffee makers, so if you plan to make coffee in bulk, these won’t help you as much.
+They aren’t practical for some larger coffee makers, so if you plan to make coffee in bulk, these won’t help you as much.

 In summary, buying any coffee scale is more complicated than finding a fair price, but we’re here to help you make an informed decision.